sungminYoon/NCC_ALPHA/README.md

 Download exe file.
 For compatibility, please run it on the D: drive.
-The ct image to use must also be on the D: drive.
+The CT image to use must also be on the D: drive.
 https://drive.google.com/file/d/1ODNeW4dbDex-ozn1IjuNPDiam-_BPJwU/view?usp=sharing

 Example of using it.